dbmcclain/Lisp-Actors/xTActors/Propagators/README.txt

 send new information to their output CELL, which might cause a cascade of asynchronous computation in other legs of the network.

+The CELLS decide whether newly presented information is useful or not, and whether to inform its connected PROPAGATOR network of any changes.

 ------------------
 Start: